Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 For a reason I don't entirely understand, the graphics resetting itself is a feature of the framework this game uses to translate ActionScript/Flash API to HTML5, [createjs](https://createjs.com/).

-A more complete solution to this issue would be to stop the object from resetting itself, and that's exactly what I did.
+A more full solution to this issue would be to prevent the object from resetting itself.

-Createjs has a built in property --- `autoReset` --- that will stop an object's graphics from being reset apon being made a child of a parent object.
+The Createjs framework has a built-in property — `autoReset` — that prevents an object's graphics from being reset when parenting it to an object.

 {{< nobottommargin >}}Effectively, I can replace the entire code section above with:{{< /nobottommargin >}}
 ```js